lorenzodejong/nx-open-next/README.md

 pnpm open-next build --build-command "pnpm nx build open-next-example-web" --app-path "apps/open-next-example-web" --build-output-path "dist/apps/open-next-example-web"
 ```

+Sadly enough Nx executors don't support ESM at the moment: https://github.com/nrwl/nx/issues/17390.

+Because of this limitation we're forced to execute the `open-next` command as a child process in the workspace instead of importing the `build` function from `open-next/build`.
+Currently only ESM is exposed from `open-next`.

 #### Options

 The Nx plugin sets this command up with the following provided options: